dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-web-server-for-web-deploy-publishing-web-deploy-handler.md

 - Ensure that the Web Management Service delegation rules permit the service to add and change website content using your non-administrator user account.
 - Configure any firewalls to allow incoming connections on port 8172.

-To host the ContactManager sample solution specifically, you&#x27;ll also need to:
+To host the ContactManager sample solution specifically, you'll also need to:

 - Install the .NET Framework 4.0.
 - Install ASP.NET MVC 3.

 This topic will show you how to perform each of these procedures.
-The tasks and walkthroughs in this topic assume that you&#x27;re starting with a clean server build running Windows Server 2008 R2.
+The tasks and walkthroughs in this topic assume that you're starting with a clean server build running Windows Server 2008 R2.
 Before you continue, ensure that:

 - Windows Server 2008 R2 Service Pack 1 and all available updates are installed.
 - The server is domain-joined.